nhselect/step1-training/content/platform-roles/roles/centremanager.md

 #### Key responsibilities / platform functionalities​

-- Responsible and accountable for proficiencies at a Trust-level/Higher education insitution-level​
+- Responsible and accountable for proficiencies at a Trust-level/-level​
 - Register delegates / approve delegates' self-registrations ​
 - View delegates details, including PRN​
 - Decides who will act as Administrators, Educator/Managers and Assessors by promoting them into these roles within the platform​